Para-abelian varieties and Albanese maps: Existence and universal property

 \begin{theorem} \mylabel{criterion albanese} Assumptions as above.
 Then $G=\Pic^\tau_{X/S}$ admits a family of maximal abelian subvarieties if and only if there is an Albanese map $f:X\ra P$.
 Moreover, it is universal for morphisms to families of para-abelian varieties, and commutes with base-change. \end{theorem}

-Note that in the relative setting, the assumption is restrictive: For example, a Weierstra\ss{} equation over a discrete valuation ring $R$ whose discriminant $\Delta$ is non-zero and belongs to $\maxid_R$ defines a family $X\subset\PP^2_R$ of cubics that does not admit a family of maximal abelian subvarieties.
+Note that in the relative setting, the assumption is restrictive: For example, a Weierstra\ss{} equation over a discrete valuation ring $R$ whose discriminant $\Delta$ is non-zero and belongs to $\maxid_R$ defines a family $X\subset\PP^2_R$ of cubics where $G=\Pic^\tau_{X/S}$ does not admit a family of maximal abelian subvarieties: The generic fiber $G_\eta$ is a one-dimensional abelian variety isomorphic to $X_\eta$, whereas the closed fiber of $G$ is isomorphic to the multiplicative or the additive group.
 Also note that for the family $X\ra S$ of Enriques surfaces considered in Proposition \ref{enriques counterexample} the $\Pic^\tau_{X/S}$ admits a family of maximal abelian subvarieties, namely the zero family.

 The proof of the theorem is given at the end of this section.
 The universal property ensures that the Albanese map is \emph{unique up to unique isomorphism}.
 This justifies to write $ \Alb_{X/S}=P$, and we call it the \emph{family of Albanese varieties} for $X$.
 The Albanese map becomes